Avanade/DevOpsHOL/multi-stage-deployments/README.md

 ## Tasks

-First, let's define the QA environment:
+Let's define the QA environment:

 1. Add a QA Deployment Slot to your App Service in Azure